YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 8.6.
 Create a test-entry point
 Even the smallest proof of concept needs a small test-entry point.
-Start always with the testing and the testing scalability in mind.
+Start always witht the testing and the testing scalability in mind.